SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 {% include docs/feature_version.html content=version_note %}

-Qualtrics integration to Spartacus enables users to set-up their Qualtrics seamlessly while we facilitate the usage on a Single-Page Application (SPA).
+The Qualtrics integration in Spartacus enables you to set-up Qualtrics seamlessly in a Single-Page Application.
 For more information on Qualtrics you can read [the documentation](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/getting-started-with-website-feedback).
-This documentation is only related to the integration in Spartacus.

 The integration is based on a JavaScript API that intercepts events in the storefront.
 The API is called `QSI` (_Qualtrics Site Intercept_) and is provided by Qualtrics.
 To import and use the API, Qualtrics provides a simple _deployment code_ for your Qualtrics project that you can integrated in Spartacus.

-## Projects
+## Qualtrics projects

 Qualtrics recommends a single project per given application or page.
 Given that Spartacus runs as a Single Page Application, it is recommended to use a single Qualtrics project in Spartacus.
 This might be unfortunate, but the Qualtrics JavaScript API is simply not equipped to handle multiple projects; the `QSI.API.unload` and `QSI.API.run` APIs have the side effect of applying across all projects at once.
 In case you need to run multiple projects side by side, you should be prepared for side effects coming from calling the `unload` API.